-- Members are responsible for making Council policy, but do not have executive authority.
-The Clerk is responsible for advising Members on the making of Council policy and for ensuring that such policy is carried out. - When reaching decisions on any matter you must have regard to any relevant advice provided to you by the Clerk. - The Council's Terms of Reference determines which Committee, if any, deals with particular matters, and at which level decisions are taken. - Many matters are delegated to the Clerk, who can make decisions on them working within established Council policies. - The day-to-day management of services is the responsibility of the Clerk. - Both Members and the Clerk must work within the law. - Mutual respect between the Clerk and Members is essential in order for the Council to function effectively.
-Personal attacks on the Clerk must be avoided (and would be contrary to the Code of Conduct), as, under the convention of Local Government, Officers are unable to defend themselves from such comments in public.
+- Members are responsible for making Council policy, but do not have executive authority. - The Clerk is responsible for advising Members on the making of Council policy and for ensuring that such policy is carried out. - The Council's Terms of Reference determines which Committee, if any, deals with particular matters, and at which level decisions are taken. - Many matters are delegated to the Clerk, who can make decisions on them working within established Council policies. - The day-to-day management of services is the responsibility of the Clerk. - Both Members and the Clerk must work within the law. - Mutual respect between the Clerk and Members is essential in order for the Council to function effectively.
+Personal attacks on the Clerk should be avoided (and would be contrary to the Code of Conduct), as, under the convention of Local Government, Officers are unable to defend themselves from such comments in public.